2022 United States Virgin Islands gubernatorial election

 The 2022 U.S. Virgin Islands gubernatorial election took place on November 8, 2022, to elect the governor of the United States Virgin Islands.
 The election was held concurrently with the 2022 United States midterm elections.

-Incumbent Democratic governor Albert Bryan was elected to a second four-year term in office, receiving 56% of the vote.
-He ran against Independent candidate and territorial senator Kurt Vialet, independent activist Ronald Pickard, and former senator Stephen Frett of the Independent Citizens Movement.
+Incumbent Democratic governor Albert Bryan won a second four-year term in office, receiving 56% of the vote.
+He defeated Independent candidate and territorial senator Kurt Vialet, independent activist Ronald Pickard, and former senator Stephen Frett of the Independent Citizens Movement.